 cp command can also be used to copy the file to a different directory, to copy multiple files, or to recursively copy entire directories.
 For more in-depth documentation on how to copy files using the Linux

-cp command, see the
+cp command, see the cp man page.

 You may wish to consult the following resources for additional information on this topic.
 While these are provided in the hope that they will be useful, please note that we cannot vouch for the accuracy or timeliness of externally hosted materials.